 Budgeting is a great way to keep spending in check.
-Allocating the budget allows you to categorize spending and ensures that you can afford spending on what matters the most.
+Allocating the budget allows you to categorize spending and ensures that you can afford to spend on what matters the most.
 There are an endless number of different ways to decide how to allocate your budget.
-One rule of thumb is to utilize a 50-30-20 rules.
+One rule of thumb is to utilize 50-30-20 rules.
 50% of the budget goes to needs, 30% will go to wants, and 20% will go to long-term financial goals.
-A person following this budget may reserve 50% of their income for rent and groceries, 30% on any activities they enjoy or eating out at favorite restaurants, and 20% is contributed to savings or paying down debt.
+A person following this budget plan may reserve 50% of their income for rent and groceries, 30% for any activities they enjoy or eating out at favorite restaurants, and 20% contributed to savings or paying down debt.
 Most credit card apps allow categorizing spending for you.
 Free apps, such as Mint, will also track expenses across all of your accounts (or as many as you link to the app).
 Another option is to hide your credit cards in a drawer for a month and pay for everything in cash.
 This way you will only spend your allocated amount and won’t have the temptation of swiping your card at the tip of your fingers.

 Make It Difficult to Cheat

 Even the most financially prepared and self-disciplined of us can slip from time to time.
 The key to blowing a budget is to protect your assets from, well, yourself!
-One way to do this is to protect your savings by making it difficult to access.
+One way to do this is to protect your savings by making them difficult to access.
 Put your emergency fund in a bank that is an hour away, or more, and cut the ATM card.
 This way you can ensure you stay on track.

 We hope these tips will help you become a better saver in 2023.
 If you're in the medical profession, and you need financial advice and planning for a secure and carefree future, we've got you covered.
 At Prime Financial Services, we provide the finance, accounting, and tax planning services that healthcare professionals need to simplify their lives, reduce their stress and worry about money, and assure them of a secure future with retirement.